jroth01/Rhetoric/README.md

 # Rhetoric
-A proof of concept for single page web application that analyzes speech and visualizes the speaker’s ideas in real time.
+A single page web application that analyzes speech and visualizes the speaker’s ideas in real time.

 Proposed final project for COMP86 - "Object Oriented Programming for GUI" at Tufts University

 Presented on Wednesday, November 30 2016.
+Due December 11, 2016.

 # View the Presentation and Proposal PDFs
 [View the presentation](/Presentation.pdf)